 The ATV Safety Institute's primary goal is to promote the safe and responsible use of ATVs, thereby reducing accidents and injuries that may result from improper ATV operation by the rider.
 The safety of all riders, including your students, is our top priority.
+ATV Safety Institute member companies offer free training, approved by the Consumer Product Safety Commission, to all purchasers of new ATVs.
+Purchasers of previously owned or non-member brands can receive training for a nominal fee.

 Parents literally hold the key to a child's safety.
 Every ATV has an ignition key, and when an adult controls the key, they control the use.
-An electronic version of the Institute's letter to parents on the importance of ATV safety is available in the library section of our website, www.atvsafety.org, or call (800) 852-5344 to obtain a free copy.
+Click here for a letter to parents on the importance of ATV safety and distribute at your discretion.

-Feel free to contact the ATV Safety Institute should you have any questions or to request safety materials for your students.
+Feel free to contact the ATV Safety Institute should you have any questions or to request safety materials for your students at (800) 852-5344, or visit our website www.atvsafety.org.